Disney shows up Netflix and Apple with its Disney+ unveiling event

 At Disney’s long-awaited investor day on Thursday, where it unveiled details about its upcoming streaming service Disney+, the message was clear: Netflix, watch out.

 Over the course of a three-and-a-half-hour presentation on Disney’s Burbank lot, chairman and CEO Bob Iger and an array of other Disney executives rattled off facts and figures about the company’s direct-to-consumer push, and showed sizzle reels featuring content that will be featured on Disney+ when it launches on November 12 this year for $6.99 a month.
 The result was an ambush of familiar, beloved entertainment brands from Star Wars to Pixar to Marvel to The Simpsons–which, due to Disney’s acquisition of 21st Century Fox, will now have its exclusive home on Disney+.
-When the service launches, the first 30 Simpsons episodes will be available to stream.
+When the service launches, all 30 Simpsons seasons will be available to stream.

 Also available on Disney+ in November will be all 18 Pixar feature films, every Star Wars movie, 250 hours of programming from NatGeo, and more than 7,500 episodes of television, including new, original series like High School Musical: The Musical: The Series and The Mandalorian, a $100 million, 10-episode series created by Jon Favreau and set in the Star Wars world.

 “We are all in,” Iger told a theater full of investors.
-“We believe that is the best way for this to succeed,” he went on, referring not just to the content offerings on Disney+ but the bullish numbers that Disney is projecting for the service: between 60 and 90 global subscribers by 2024, the same year that Disney expects the service to be profitable.
+“We believe that is the best way for this to succeed,” he went on, referring not just to the content offerings on Disney+ but the bullish numbers that Disney is projecting for the service: Between 60 million and 90 million global subscribers by 2024, the same year that Disney expects the service to be profitable.

 Disney also stressed how it would use “the power of our brands and our consumer touch points,” said Ricky Strauss, head of content and marketing for Disney+, to market the service in a way that sounds aggressive even by Disney standards.
 The company will lean into ABC, FX, FreeForm, Hulu, Disney theme parks, cruise lines, and beyond to target potential Disney+ subscribers, Strauss said.
 “The entire company is actively supporting” this push.
 “There truly is no bigger priority for the Walt Disney Company going forward.”